Other Facial Procedures

 Ears that are enlarged, protruding, or deformed can be the target of relentless teasing, both in childhood and adulthood.
 Some children can withstand the teasing, but many others develop a self-consciousness or loss of self-esteem that can follow them for life.
 Otoplasty (“ear pinning”) is a procedure performed on both children (age 4 and up in most cases) and adults that can reduce the abnormal protrusion, minimize certain parts of the ears, and otherwise correct the appearance of many ear abnormalities.
 The results of this surgery are extremely natural-looking and the scars are usually concealed on the backside of the ear; it is highly unlikely that anyone would ever suspect that the ears had been operated on.

 A gauze head bandage is applied for two days, and head elevation is recommended for 2-3 weeks after surgery, along with avoidance of strenuous activities or exercise.
 Sutures are removed after 7-10 days; children may have absorbable sutures.
-During the day nothing other than reduced activity is needed, but at night a headband or sweatband and shower cap or rain bonnet (to keep the headband on) is necessary to prevent inadvertent bending of the corrected (still-healing) ear cartilages.
+During the day nothing other than reduced activity is needed, but at night a headband or sweatband and shower cap or rain bonnet (to keep the headband on) is necessary to prevent inadvertent bending of the corrected (still-healing) ear cartilages as the patient turns and rolls in his or her sleep.
 This night-time headgear is worn for a month to reduce the risk of losing the internal sutures that hold the ears in their new position.
 Re-stitching can be necessary in up to 10% of patients.
 Infection or bleeding is rare, but either can have serious cosmetic impact.
 This risk can be reduced by taking antibiotics, keeping the ear suture lines clean, wearing the night-time band, and avoiding aspirin or ibuprofen-containing medications for two weeks before and after surgery.

 Earlobe repair is a common surgery for those who have torn earlobes (stretched pierce or complete tear) due to earrings or gages.
 Depending on how the earlobes are damaged, the procedure will differ, but the repair most often involves making tiny incisions adjacent to the torn area and suturing the earlobe together so that the trimmed edges heal as one.
 The procedure is done under local anesthesia, takes about 15 minutes per earlobe, and heals with minimal risk of bleeding, infection, or unsatisfactory scarring.
 After the repaired earlobe heals for 6 weeks, our plastic surgeons perform complimentary ear piercing so that you may wear earrings again.
 Gaged (stretched) earlobes can also be repaired, but may involve more work depending on the size of the gage and amount of stretched earlobe skin.